Skip to content

 This basic training is designed to help the novice user begin to learn how to:

 This is a hands-on session designed for those new to Desire2Learn.
-However, experienced users may benefit from this session as the content area and navigation tools have changed in the D2L version 10.
 Basic computer skills are required to participate in this workshop.

-Join the LCC Librarians to learn what resources, technology, and services the Library has to offer faculty and students.
-The offerings include books, articles, Kindles, iPads, discovery tools, databases, research guides, and more!
+Learn what resources, technology, and services the LCC Library has to offer faculty and students - books, articles, Kindles, iPads, discovery tools, databases, and research guides.
+The Library will provide food for this workshop.

 Faculty are encouraged to bring their syllabus grade scheme as practice time is built into the session.
 In addition, participants are expected to easily navigate within Desire2Learn without facilitator assistance.